 Overall renewable energy share (RES)

-This graph shows the growth in renewable energy as a share of GFC. in 2018 the overall renewable energy share in ireland was 11%, compared to the 2020 target of 16%.
-Compared to other EU countries, Ireland had the second largest gap to the 2020 target in 2018.
+This graph shows the growth in renewable energy as a share of GFC.
+In 2020 the overall renewable energy share in Ireland was 13.5%, compared to the 2020 target of 16%.
+This means that Ireland failed on its overall RES target for 2020.

 Renewable energy share in transport (RES-T)

-10% of energy consumed in road and rail transport must come from renewable sources.
-This is a mandatory target set by the Renewable Energy Directive, often referred to as RES-T.
+Ireland had a target for 10% of energy consumed in road and rail transport to come from renewable sources, often referred to as the RES-T target.
+This was also a mandatory target set by the Renewable Energy Directive.
+Ireland reached 10.2% RES-T in 2020, achieving its target.

-The Directive allows the following weighting factors when calculating the share of renewable transport energy for the specific RES-T target:
+The Renewable Energy Directive allows the following weighting factors when calculating the share of renewable transport energy for the specific RES-T target:

 - 2 for second generation biofuels and biofuels from waste